Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra: Data

 \section{Data}

-The main dataset that we used to investigate the multiple stellar populations in GCs consists in low-resolution spectroscopy, photometry, astrometry, and proper motions from Gaia data release 3 \citep[DR3,][]{gaia2023a}.
+The primary dataset we relied on to explore the GCs consists in low-resolution photometry, spectroscopy, astrometry, and proper motions, all sourced from Gaia DR3.

 Gaia DR3 offers spectra with resolutions of about 30 to 100 for $\sim$200 million astronomical sources.
 Each spectrum, known as XP spectrum, comprises two distinct spectra obtained by the two components of the Gaia low resolution spectro-photometer.
-These spectra are referred to as 'blue photometer' (BP) and 'red photometer' (RP) spectra, covering the wavelength intervals of 3300–6800 \AA\,and 6400–10500 \AA, respectively.
+These spectra, termed 'blue photometer' (BP) and 'red photometer' (RP) cover the spectral intervals of 3300–6800 \AA\,and 6400–10500 \AA, respectively.

 We used these spectra, which are accessible through the Gaia archive in the form of two sets of 55 Hermite function coefficients for each channel (BP$-$RP) to derive stellar photometry.
 The spectra are transformed into standard calibrated spectra, represented as flux versus wavelength, using the publicly available Python library GaiaXPy\footnote{https://gaia-dpci.github.io/GaiaXPy-website/}.